How to pass your Trinity CertTESOL external moderation

 The role of the Trinity CertTESOL external moderator

-The Trinity CertTESOL external moderator (TCE moderator) spot-checks your coursework and gives you a grade for one of the five course units.
+The Trinity CertTESOL external moderator (TCE moderator) spot-checks your coursework and grades you for one of the five course units.

-Trinity College London contracts the moderator to provide an independent moderation of the grades and scores awarded to Trinity CertTESOL trainees and grade Unit 4 – Materials assignment.
+Trinity College London contracts the moderator to independently moderate the grades and scores awarded to Trinity CertTESOL trainees and grade Unit 4 – Materials assignment.
 The moderator also assists Trinity College London in its quality assurance of how the course was run and the performance of the course provider.

 Unit 4 – Materials assignment covers the production, adaptation, use and evaluation of simple classroom teaching materials and concept checking tasks.
 You must show that you used the materials you made in your teaching practice lessons.
 The TCE moderator assesses your Unit 4 work, interviews you about it and decides whether you passed or failed the unit.
 Your course provider has no say about the TCE moderator’s decision.

 For this reason, you must take extra care getting prepared for Trinity CertTESOL external moderation, especially passing the Unit 4 – Materials assignment.

 Your Trinity CertTESOL course provider bases part of your initial CertTESOL course acceptance on the handwritten assignment you submit during the course place application process.
 The course provider relies on your honesty.
 When you get externally moderated, you can fail if the TCE moderator decides that your English level is not good enough for an English teacher.
 For this reason, we strongly recommend that you take the handwritten test very seriously and do not cheat or get someone else to write it for you.

 Trinity CertTESOL external moderation of your Unit 4 assignment

 The TCE moderator arrives on the last day of your course.
 The TCE moderator spot-checks your written assignments and gives you your Unit 4 – Materials assignment grade.